-Registers are taken twice a day, morning and afternoon.
-Students who arrive late for registration will be marked late.
+Registers are taken twice a day, morning and afternoon (8.30am/1.00pm).
+Students who arrive 10 minutes late for registration will be marked late.

 A variety of rewards and praise are given to students throughout the academic year to celebrate good attendance and are determined by individual schools.
-A regular cycle of activities will take place to promote good attendance/punctuality eg assemblies, one-to-one discussions, mentoring with students and meetings with parents/carers.
+A regular cycle of activities will take place to promote good attendance/punctuality e.g. assemblies, one-to-one discussions, mentoring with students and meetings with parents/carers.

 Attendance data is monitored at individual, cohort and school level to ensure effective strategies are implemented and good attendance is acknowledged.
-Key staff, including the Education Welfare Officer and the Local Authority, will be provided with regular updates to monitor patterns of attendance.
+Key staff, including the Education Welfare Officer, will be provided with regular updates to monitor patterns of attendance.
 Regular liaison must occur in school to discuss and implement strategies for dealing with poor attendance/punctuality.